realworldocaml/book/en/foreign-function-interface.md

 There's one other new feature here: the `returning_checking_errno` function behaves like `returning`, except that it checks whether the bound C function modifies the C error flag.
-Changes to `errno` are mapped into OCaml exceptions by the `PosixTypes` module.
+Changes to `errno` are mapped into OCaml exceptions and raise a `Unix.Unix_error` exception just as the standard library functions do.

 As before we can create a wrapper to make `gettimeofday` easier to use.
 The functions `make`, `addr` and `getf` create a structure value, retrieve the